aura-nw/aura/x/smartaccount/README.md

 </br>

 ## WASM
-To be considered as `smart account`, smart contract associated with account must implement execute and query methods, `after_execute` and `validate`:
+To be considered as `smart account`, smart contract linked with account must implement execute and query methods, `after_execute` and `validate`:
 ```Rust
 // execute method
 struct AfterExecute {